Carmen: Synopsis, Character Map

 Escamillo

-Oh, I see.
-So you’re Carmen’s lover.
+Oh, I see, you’re Carmen’s lover.

 Escamillo

-You know that.
+That knife stance, you’re from Navarre.
+But you won’t win with that stance.
 Your life is at my mercy, but my job is to stab cows.
 I don’t stab people in the heart.

 Don José